Tips for an Outdoor Christmas Celebration

 If you’re having a Christmas dinner, lights are essential!
 They set a tone and mood for the evening, and an outdoor Christmas just wouldn’t be complete without them.
 The lights you choose can make any gathering feel more special.
 Use large candles as centrepieces, lanterns or hang a string of fairy/Christmas lights around or above the table to set the ambience.
 You can even use fairy lights on the table, depending on how big your table is; have fun decorating and arrange them in a crisscross pattern.

 3. Prepare your sides at room temperature, if possible

-This is especially true if this is more of a Christmas lunch.
+This is especially helpful if you’re having Christmas lunch instead of dinner.
 It gets pretty hot in December, so you want to avoid the sides wilting in the sun.
-Plus, you don’t want your guests thinking you didn’t put enough effort into the sides, you want them to complement the mains.
-If you’re stuck on ideas, make sure to check out our round-up of delicious sides and salads.
+Plus, you don’t want your guests thinking you didn’t put enough effort into the sides, they should complement the mains.
+If you’re stuck on ideas, check out our round-up of delicious sides and salads.

 5. Take the Tree Outside

 You want your outdoor Christmas lunch or dinner to feel special, and just because you’re hosting it outside that doesn’t mean you still can’t bring the Christmas tree.
 Why leave it inside on the most important day of its life?
 You can even ask the kiddies to decorate the tree as a fun distraction while the adults mingle.

 6. Use the Real Stuff

 Christmas is all about ambience, and using special napkins, plates, silverware and linen will make it feel like the special occasion it is.
 Sure, outdoor seating might have more of a casual feel, but that doesn’t mean you can’t make the setting beautiful.
 It might be more of an effort to clean up, but it will be so worth it in the end.